Considering Filing an Onglyza Heart Lawsuit? Here’s What You Need to Know.

 The Onglyza lawsuit makes similar allegations against drug makers Bristol-Myers-Squibb and AstraZeneca, charging that the companies:

-- Failed to warn consumers that Onglyza use can cause cardiac arrest, congestive heart failure, and death.
+- Failed to warn consumers that Onglyza use can cause heart failure, cardiac failure, congestive heart failure, and death from heart failure.

 - Marketed and sold the medications for nearly five years before completing an adequate study of the cardiac risks associated with saxagliptin.